Iowa high school shooting victim walking, talking despite bullet still in her skull - NewsBreak

 “The words [doctors] were saying is that you don’t see this happening very often and that’s why they were calling her a miracle,” said Montiel.

-Kemery’s father Reyes Ortea was on his way to East High when the shooting happened.35 empty beer cans, bottles found during Mt.
-Juliet man’s 5th DUI arrest
+Kemery’s father Reyes Ortea was on his way to East High when the shooting happened.

 “I felt angry, I felt anxious and desperate,” he said.